ByteAcademyCo/data-science-r/data-science-r.md

 #### 2.1.2 filter()

-Using the `filter()` method in dplyr we can select roles that meet a certain criterion, such as in the following:
+Using the `filter()` method in dplyr we can select rows that meet a certain criterion, such as in the following:

 ``` R
 filter(msleep, sleep_total >= 16)